asreview/asreview/docs/source/features/pre_screening.rst

 If you want to include decisions you've already made prior to setting up your project, you can upload a partly labelled dataset containg labels for part of the data and unlabelled recors you want to screen with ASReview.
+This might be veru helpfull if you switch from screening in another tool to screening with ASReview, or when updating an existing systematic review with more recent publications.

-Currently, this can be done by merging your dataset with labeled and unlabeled records via Excel for example.
-Your dataset should contain a column, called *label_included* (or: final_included, label, label_included, included_label, included_final, included, included_flag, include) which is filled with 1's or 0's for the publications that you have already screened, and is empty for the publications that you still need to screen using ASReview.
+Currently, this can be done by merging your dataset with labeled and unlabeled records via Excel or another reference manager.
+Your dataset should contain a column, called *label_included* (or: final_included, label, label_included, included_label, included_final, included, included_flag, include) which is filled with 1's or 0's for the publications that you have already screened, and is empty for the records that you still need to screen using ASReview.

 To use a partly labelled dataset: